5 Legendary Caravaggio Paintings

-All of the works are commissioned by the church according to the specific instructions prescribed by the late Cardinal Matthieu Cointerel in his will.
+All of these Caravaggio artworks are commissioned by the church according to the specific instructions prescribed by the late Cardinal Matthieu Cointerel in his will.
 One of the most popular Roman painters and Caravaggio’s former employer, Cavalier D’Arpino painted the dome of the chapel, but since he was very busy, Cardinal Francesco Del Monte, the head of the Vatican office for Church property and Caravaggio’s patron, decided to hire him instead and provide him the first proper commission.

 Featured image: Caravaggio – The Calling of Saint Matthew, 1599-1600.
 Oil on canvas.
 340 x 322 cm.
 Collection Contarelli Chapel, Church of San Luigi dei Francesi.
 Image creative commons.

 Judith Beheading Holofernes, 1599

 The following Caravaggio painting is called Judith Beheading Holofernes and was produced in between 1598 and 1599.
 This highly dramatic Old Testament scene painted by Caravaggio features the widow Judith decapitating the Syrian general Holofernes.
 This masterpiece belongs to the Galleria Nazionale d’Arte Antica collection in Rome.

 Michelangelo Merisi da Caravaggio decided to present the figures in a theatrical manner – they are lit from the side, juxtaposed against the black background.
 Judith’s maid Abra stands beside her on the right as Judith holds a blade against the neck of Holofernes, who is in an apparent state of shock.
 All the faces are masterfully painted and show a high level of emotions.